 That’s what it took for CreateAthon@USC to be a success in 2016.

-Now we’re already prepping for CreateAthon@USC 2017!
-This 24-hour event unites students and professionals who serve as their mentors to generate creative campaigns for deserving nonprofits.
-A call for applications goes out in March and the vetting begins.
+Once the call for applications goes out, the vetting begins.
 Nonprofits are notified of their selection during the summer, at the same time agreeing to work with team leaders who do communications planning as part of Professor Karen Mallia’s Creative Leadership course.

 During the event, students have creativity, compassion and caffeine on their side as they work through the night to deliver great content — thanks to donor contributions, and the logistics support provided by professor Haylee Mercado and her fall SPTE Event Management class.